gadse/high-moon/README.md

 ## Ready?
 Get out your gun - it's High Moon!

-This game was created during the [GitHub Game Off 2020](https://itch.io/jam/game-off-2020) themed MOONSHOT This is version 1.0 - Have fun :)
+This game was created during the [GitHub Game Off 2020](https://itch.io/jam/game-off-2020) themed MOONSHOT.

+This is version 1.0 - Have fun :)